Toniek1/SoftwareTesting-QA/README.md

 # Testing
 Hi!
-Im Tomasz, and this is my testing portfolio repository.
+This is my portfolio with things related to soft testing.